ASTER: Natural and Multi-language Unit Test Generation with LLMs: Experiment Setup

-The experiments were conducted on cloud VMs, each equipped with a 48-core Intel(R) Xeon(R) Platinum 8260 processor; the RAM ranged from 128 to 384 GB.
+3pt \textit{F. Experiment environment:} The experiments were conducted on cloud VMs, each equipped with a 48-core Intel(R) Xeon(R) Platinum 8260 processor; the RAM ranged from 128 to 384 GB.
 We used the OpenAI API~\cite{openaiapi} to access the GPT models and an internal (proprietary) cloud service to access the other models.
 We used v1.2.0 of EvoSuite and our updated version of CodaMosa.
 We performed three runs of test generation with each model for both Java dataset and the Python dataset.
 We use temperature = 0.2, which has been used for code generation tasks~\cite{ugare2024improving}, and for generating more predictable outputs, with max token length set to 1024 for reducing cost.
-We use the same settings for all the models.